-The framework for management and continued development of the database is given on our bylaws.
-World Mine Tailings Failures is presently incorporated as a non profit corporation in the state of Maine and we are in process of filing for incorporation under U.S. laws as a 501C3.
+The framework for management and continued development of the database is given in our bylaws.
+World Mine Tailings Failures is presently incorporated as a nonprofit corporation in the state of Maine and we are in the process of filing for incorporation under U.S. laws as a 501(c)(3).

-Reflecting the scope of our chartered mandate to provide a multi faceted analysis of all authorittaive work about or with a direct bearing on the failure, the work of compilation is conducted by 5 principal volunteer compilers each with primary resposbility for compilation and analysis on one of five facets of cause and consequnce The core team of volunteer stewards is supported by a broader team of tailings experts who have volunteered to serve as peer reviewers and contributors.
+Reflecting the scope of our chartered mandate to provide a multifaceted analysis of all authoritative work about or with a direct bearing on mine tailings failures, the work of compilation is conducted by five principal volunteer compilers each with primary responsibility for compilation and analysis on one of five facets of cause and consequence.
+The core team of volunteer stewards is supported by a broader team of tailings experts who have volunteered to serve as peer reviewers and contributors.
 Our Board also reflects the balance of expertise of compilers and is responsible for general oversight of our work as well as for approval of all policy and database development plans and budget priorities.

-Chief Compiler, Environmental Consequence, Steven H. Emerman (Malach Consulting USA) has 31 years of experience teaching hydrology and geophysics, and has 66 peer-reviewed publications in these areas.
-Dr. Emerman’s firm specializes in evaluating the environmental impacts of mining on behalf of mining companies, as well as governmental and nongovernmental organizations.
-Dr. Emerman is multi lingual and so can access and solicit studies , legal documents, and technical documentation a about environmental consequences that might be available only in local or non-English publications.
+Chief Compiler, Environmental Consequences, Steven H. Emerman (Malach Consulting, LLC, USA) has 31 years of experience teaching hydrology and geophysics, and has 66 peer-reviewed publications in these areas.
+Dr. Emerman’s company specializes in evaluating the environmental impacts of mining on behalf of mining companies, as well as governmental and nongovernmental organizations.
+Dr. Emerman is multilingual and so can access and solicit studies , legal documents, and technical documentation about environmental consequences that might be available only in local or non-English publications.

-Chief Compiler, Community of Origin Consequence Cristiana Losekann (Department of Social Sciences, Federal University of Espirito Santo, Brazil) Cristiana’s main work is in the interface between social movement and political change and the disempowerment of loss of community.
-Cristianas work on the community and social impacts of the Fundao failure brings forward aspects of community and citizen loss beyond the customary discussion and response of compensation to rarely acknowldeged issues of of adequate distater reponse and relief, loss of voice through the dispersion of displacement and adequate immediate mobililzation of response and relief resources post disaster.
+Chief Compiler, Community of Origin Consequences, Cristiana Losekann (Department of Social Sciences, Universidade Federal do Espírito Santo, Brazil) does her main work in the interface between social movement and political change, and in the disempowerment that results from loss of community.
+Cristiana’s work on the community and social impacts of the Fundão failure bring forward aspects of community and citizen loss beyond the customary discussion and response of compensation to rarely acknowledged issues of adequate disaster response and relief, and loss of voice through the dispersion of displacement.

-Chief Compiler, Economic Cause & Consequence of Failures, Bill Williams (Mine Analyst and Developer , USA) Bill is an economic geologist with over 35 years’ experience in the exploration, development, and exploitation of oil & gas and mineral deposits, mostly in the Americas and Europe.
-He currently serves as a consultant and advisor to the mining industry, most recently with Zinc One Resources Inc. and Forrester Metals Inc. He is a former CEO, President, and Director of Orvana Minerals Corp., prior to which he was a Vice President for Phelps Dodge Exploration overseeing activity in the Americas.
-He holds a PhD, Economic Geology from the University of Arizona and is a Certified Professional Geologist.
-Bill has been a major controubtor to the presenet form of the database adding te sction on mine specific economic context from his own extensive personal files.
+Chief Compiler, Economic Causes & Consequences of Failures, Bill Williams (Mine Analyst and Developer, USA) is an economic geologist with over 35 years of experience in the exploration, development, and exploitation of oil and gas and mineral deposits, mostly in the Americas and Europe.
+He currently serves as a consultant and advisor to the mining industry, most recently with Zinc One Resources, Inc., and Forrester Metals, Inc. He is a former CEO, President, and Director of Orvana Minerals Corp., prior to which he was a Vice-President for Phelps Dodge Exploration, overseeing activity in the Americas.
+He holds a Ph.D. in Economic Geology from the University of Arizona and is a licensed Professional Geologist.
+Bill has been a major contributor to the present form of the database, adding the section on mine-specific economic context from his own extensive personal files.

-Acting Chief Compiler Governance, Lindsay Newland Bowker We are still seeking a permannet volunteer for this important post at WMTF which will document how existing law and policy affected the formation of the failure event and response to it.
+Acting Chief Compiler, Governance, Lindsay Newland Bowker is still seeking a permanent volunteer for this important post at WMTF that will document how existing law and policy affected the formation of a failure event and the response to it.

 We have invited a very distinguished panel of experts in different stakeholder sectors to serve on our Board of Directors and the compilers will actively seek and welcome their guidance on future development of the WMTF.
 The Board will be formalized shortly and then announced.